janis-commerce/client-settings/README.md

 		[settingName]: {
 			description: 'A description of what this setting does',
 			struct: 'The validation to use with @janiscommerce/superstruct package',
-			default: settingDefaultValue // Of any type
+			default: settingDefaultValue, // Of any type
+			saveEmptyValue: false
 		}
 	}
 }